jzone3/New-Tab-Page/README.md

 A pretty, minimalist, and useful new tab page

-Feel free to contribute (maybe add some more search engines such [insert your favorite language] documentation)!
+Feel free to contribute (maybe add some more search engines such as [insert your favorite language] documentation)!

 View a demo here: http://jzone3.github.com/Search-Template/